NathanKr/github-actions-simply-deploy-to-vps/README.md

  </ul>

 <h3>Design question : the repo is privte so how the VPS can clone it</h3>

 Using github actions the best solution is to use GITHUB_TOKEN .
+The runner will use https with the GITHUB_TOKEN

-When Does This Work Best?
+<h4>When Does This Work Best?</h4>
 <ul>
   <li>
     <strong>GitHub Actions Manages the Deployment:</strong>